powmedia/pow-mongodb-fixtures/README.md

 clearAndLoad(data, callback)
 ----------------------------

-Drop the database (clear all collections) and load data
+Drops the database (clear all collections) and loads data.

 clearAndLoad(data, callback)
 ----------------------------

-Clear the collections that have documents in the `data` that is passed in, and then load data
+Clears the collections that have documents in the `data` that is passed in, and then loads data.

     var data = { users: [...] };